CodeWithCODFY/CrashNetwork/README.md

 ## 📊 Status
 - Not fully developed!
   - Store not developed.
-  - might break for smaller screens!
+  - Might break for smaller screens!

 ---